legobridge/moonshot/README.md

-# Catnap
+# Moonshot
-A simple Unity game about a sleepy cat.
+A simple Unity game about shooting for the moon(s).

 ## About the Game

-You're a very sleepy cat that wants to reach the cozy pillow and fall asleep.
-But you're also craving pets and belly rubs from all the humans around, and you can't fall asleep before you've had your fill of those.

 ## Goal